IlyasMohamud/AI-Open-Dialogue/README.md

 # Updates

+## First review

 Trying to personalize the page.
 I have started to understand the components and how they are used.
 Trying to slowly change the contents so that i have a personal page.

+## Second review

+For some reason, i can only use one photo per post

 ## A statically generated blog example using Next.js, Markdown, and TypeScript